 wildfire words shares new poetry from all over the world, whether from fresh poetic voices or established poets.
 Our ezine selects poetry for publication mainly through competitions and themed submission windows.
 Cheltenham Poetry Festival spawned Frosted Fire to publish Dear World anthology in 2015, and since then it has grown into a pamphlet publisher, then developed competitions to encourage up-and-coming poets.
 Last year, during lockdown, we decided to add wildfire words to harmonize our other activities.

 Frosted Fire Press is the publishing house of Cheltenham Poetry Festival.
 We promote poetry through online workshops, reading events, open mics, book launches, competitions, and this ezine.
 Our publishing focuses on exciting, emerging names as well as acclaimed, established poets.

 Huge thanks to Howard Timms for managing and sponsoring Frosted Fire Press and wildfire words ezine on this website.

-Anna Saunders, Founder and Executive Director of Cheltenham Poetry Festival.
+Anna Saunders, Founder and Executive Director, Cheltenham Poetry Festival.

 Transformation 2021 Lead Judge

 Fiona Sampson MBE is a leading British poet and writer, published in thirty-eight languages.
 Her twenty-seven books include eight poetry collections, the critically acclaimed In Search of Mary Shelley and Limestone Country, and studies of poetry and poetic form.
 She collaborates frequently with musicians and visual artists and is a broadcaster, critic and literary translator, and was the Editor of Poetry Review 2005-12.